Honestly It Sucks to Cook after work!

 4. Add the bottled pasta sauce together with chicken stock cubes diluted in 1 cup of boiling water and red wine.
 Stir through to combine thoroughly.

-6. Season with salt and pepper and then taste for flavour and chilli heat.
+6. Season with salt and pepper and then taste for flavour and chili heat.

 7. Use immediately or if you are going to store, cool completely and then separate into two flat Tupperware containers to place in fridge or freezer.